PivaleCo/drupal-scaffold/README.md

 ## Further notes

-* Config files located in web/sites/default/files are *not* git-ignored, so are safe to include
+* Config files located in web/sites/default/files are *not* git-ignored, so are safe to include, however, it's recommended to place the config exports outside the web root in the `../config/` directory.
+The `example.settings.php` file adds this as the default config directory.
 * Uses the [drupal-composer/drupal-scaffold](https://github.com/drupal-composer/drupal-scaffold) project
 * .gitignore file handles common use case, but may need to be tweaked to suit your own project
 * Once you've run composer you should commit the composer.lock file.
 This file is not git-ignored.